petrelharp/pyslim/docs/tutorial.md

 then you'll need them;
 they can put them back in the sample after being removed with {func}`.restore_vacant`.

-If you would like to remove the vacant nodes from the sample for other reasons, you can use {func}`.remove_vacant`.
+To find out which nodes in the tree sequence are vacant nodes, use {func}`.nodes_vacant`.

 ## Historical individuals